Employees and volunteers FAQ

 - conduct of a class or kind exempted from being reportable conduct by the Children’s Guardian under section 30 of the Children’s Guardian Act 2019 or was previously exempted by the Ombudsman and is subject to the transitional arrangements.

-To learn more about what behaviours define reportable conduct go here (link to 1.4.1 - Identifying Reportable Allegations)
+Learn more about what behaviours define reportable conduct

 What is the role of the Office of the Children's Guardian?